konashevich/authorised_mempool/sanctioned_validators_paper.md

 ## 4 Methodology

 This research adopts the **Design Science Research (DSR)** methodology.
 DSR is a problem-solving paradigm that seeks to enhance human knowledge via the creation of innovative artifacts.
-In this context, the problem is the compliance gap in public blockchains, and the "artifact" is the proposed Dual-Layer Enforcement Mechanism.
+In this context, the problem is the compliance gap in public blockchains, and the "artifact" is the proposed Dual-Tier Enforcement Mechanism.

 The artifact is designed to satisfy two primary requirements: strict compliance and open infrastructure.
 First, the mechanism must ensure that zero fees flow to sanctioned validators, effectively cutting them off from the economic activity of the application.
 Second, the solution must operate on standard public blockchains without requiring protocol forks, thereby preserving the benefits of permissionless infrastructure while enforcing selective compliance.

-## 5 The Artifact: Dual-Layer Enforcement Mechanism
+## 5 The Artifact: Dual-Tier Enforcement Mechanism

-The proposed solution relies on two mutually reinforcing mechanisms: strictly controlled transaction routing (Layer 1) and on-chain validity enforcement (Layer 2).
+The proposed solution relies on two mutually reinforcing mechanisms: strictly controlled transaction routing (Tier 1) and on-chain validity enforcement (Tier 2).

-### 5.1 Layer 1: Authorised Transaction Submission Channel
+### 5.1 Tier 1: Authorised Transaction Submission Channel

-The first layer operates off-chain at the infrastructure level.
+The first tier operates off-chain at the infrastructure level.
 Government applications are designed to bypass the public "mempool"—the waiting area for transactions where any validator can pick them up.
 Instead, transactions are routed exclusively through a private submission protocol.

 In this model, the government or its designates operate authenticated relayers.
 These relayers maintain direct peering connections only with a specific set of whitelisted validators who have proven their jurisdiction and compliance identity.
 When a user interacts with the government application, their transaction is sent directly to these compliant nodes.
 Consequently, sanctioned validators never observe these transactions and thus cannot include them in a block.

-### 5.2 Layer 2: On-Chain Validator Whitelist Enforcement
+### 5.2 Tier 2: On-Chain Validator Whitelist Enforcement

-While Layer 1 prevents sanctioned validators from seeing transactions under normal conditions, it is not cryptographically enforceable on its own (a transaction could accidentally leak to the public mempool).
-Layer 2 provides the "enforcement" via the smart contract itself.
+While Tier 1 prevents sanctioned validators from seeing transactions under normal conditions, it is not cryptographically enforceable on its own (a transaction could accidentally leak to the public mempool).
+Tier 2 provides the "enforcement" via the smart contract itself.

 The smart contract maintains an on-chain mapping of authorised validator addresses (specifically, the `fee recipient` or `coinbase` address).
 Every state-changing function in the contract includes a modifier that checks the identity of the current block producer (`block.coinbase`).